phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Default is 16384 (up to 2.2) or is dependent on the number of ranks (2.3 and later).
+The default is 16384 (up to 2.2) or is dependent on the number of ranks (2.3 and later).

 Values are integers, in bytes.